KLong75/stream-hub/README.md

 ## Status
 Basic functionality is in place.
 I am currently working on style, layout, and code optimization.
-Style and layout will be kept fairly minimal initially just enough to make it a usable app.

 ## Screenshots